Skip to content

 All trainees are required to fulfill all program obligations within coursework, community, family and research components throughout the training year

 The long-term LEND Fellowship involves a Core Curriculum with didactic courses and experiential activities aimed to promote leadership development.
 Courses include a comprehensive overview of developmental disabilities, an overview of autism spectrum disorders, distinctive family issues, public policy, interdisciplinary case conferences, a research course and more.
-Experiential training components include the Community Collaboration and Advocacy Program, Family Collaboration Program, and a Mentored Research Project.
+Experiential training components include the Community Collaboration Program, Family Collaboration Program, and a Mentored Research Project.

 Within each experiential program, LEND fellows can select from a range of options in which they participate.
 For example, Community Collaboration projects range from those focused on youth with chronic health or developmental conditions’ transition to adulthood; working with maternal-child homeless shelters, providing consultation to an Early Head Start program or working to improve access to healthcare for children placed in foster care.